home - Power supply

 Without end and without edge dream!

-6. How does the mood of a lyric hero change?
+6. How does the mood of the lyrical hero change?

-7. What is the role of exclamation sentences in a poem?
+7. What is the role of exclamatory sentences in a poem?

-8. What is consonant with the worldview of the lyric hero of the poem by A.A.
+8. What is consonant with the worldview of the lyrical hero of the poem A.A.
 Blok "Oh, spring without end and without edge ..." to the worldview of the lyrical hero A.A.
-Feta in the poem "Learn from them - from an oak, from a birch"?
+Feta in the poem "Learn from them - from the oak, from the birch"?

-A fragment of a poem by A.A.
-Feta "Learn from them - from an oak, from a birch"
+Fragment of a poem by A.A.
+Feta "Learn from them - from the oak, from the birch"

 Learn from them - from the oak, from the birch.